How To Reach Hawksbill Crag Hiking the Whitaker Point Trail

 There is a hidden waterfall seasonally along the way.
 You’ll hear the water if the falls are running.
 There is a little bit of a scramble up and down a rock wall to see the waterfall up close.

-The closest town near this trail is Ponca, where you will be able to get supplies before hiking if need be.
-Make sure to bring plenty of water and snacks to keep you going on your way around the trail.
+The closest town near the trail is Ponca, where you will be able to get supplies before hiking.
+Make sure to bring plenty of water and snacks to keep you going on your way along the trail.

 There are no restrooms along this trail or the gravel road.